shermandy/COM-219-Illustration/README.md

 | Final project | Points | Objective |
 | --- | --- | --- |
 | 1.
 3D character | 150 | 1, 2, 3, 4 |

+For each Illustration assignment and the final project, students will be required to submit several sketches before completing their design.

 ### WU grading scale